hashgraph/hedera-transaction-tool/back-end/README.md

 ### Deploy on Kubernetes

+#### <b>A simple Kubernetes development deployment in [here](./k8s/dev/README.md)</b>

 When deploying to a server, it may be desired to use Kubernetes.
 The docker images are currently private.
 They must be created and pushed to an accessible location.
 Examples of the secret files are supplied, the secrets need to be encoded to be set.
 Update the deployment files as needed.

 A helm chart is forthcoming.
 Until then, use the following commands once connected to a cluster: